mozolevsky/events-jira-time-logger/README.md

 }

 ```
-4. Fill a general settings in `settings/general.json`
+4. Fill a general settings in `settings/general.json` <br>
-taskKey - task to where log time from calendar events
+taskKey - task to where log time from calendar events <br>
-excludedSummaries - tasks with those titles will be skipped during logging
+excludedSummaries - tasks with those titles will be skipped during logging <br>

 ```
 {